-angular range covered by the forward detector and that the gammas resulting from π^0 decay have to be in the angular range of the central detector reduces the overall acceptance to about 7%.
+In total a sample of about 24000 good events has been selected.
+The requirement that the two protons have to be in the angular range covered by the forward detector and that the gammas resulting from π^0 decay have to be in the angular range of the central detector reduces the overall acceptance to about 7%.
+The total reconstruction efficiency including all cuts and kinematical fitting has been about 1%.
 Efficiency and acceptance corrections of the data have been performed by MC simulations of reaction process and detector setup.
 For the MC simulations model descriptions have been used, which will be discussed in the next chapter.
-Since the acceptance is substantially below 100%, the efficiency corrections are not fully model independent.
-The hatched grey histograms in Figs. 3 - 6 give an estimate for systematic uncertainties due to the use of different models with and without d^ resonance hypothesis for the efficiency correction.
+Since WASA does not cover the full reaction phase space, albeit a large fraction of it, the corrections are not fully model independent.
+The hatched grey histograms in Figs. 2, 4-7 give an estimate for systematic uncertainties due to the use of different models with and without d^ resonance hypothesis for the efficiency correction.
+Compared to the uncertainties in these corrections, systematic errors associated with modeling the reconstruction of particles are negligible.